DexterXS/TownyPermissions/README.md

 ## Installation

 1. Download the latest release of TownyPermissoins.
-2. Place the `TownyPermissoins.jar` file in your server's `plugins` directory.
+2. Place the `TownyPermissions.jar` file in your server's `plugins` directory.
 3. Restart your server to load the plugin.

 ## Configuration